videojs/video.js/docs/guides/plugins.md

 The `dispose` method has several effects:

 - Triggers a `"dispose"` event on the plugin instance.
-- Cleans up all event listeners on the plugin instance.
+- Cleans up all event listeners on the plugin instance, which helps avoid errors caused by events being triggered after an object is cleaned up.
 - Removes plugin state and references to the player to avoid memory leaks.
 - Reverts the player's named property (e.g. `player.examplePlugin`) _back_ to the original factory function, so the plugin can be set up again.